Sreyasree-001/Chatbot-frontend/README.md

 # 💬 Chatbot Frontend

-A modern and responsive frontend for an AI-powered e-commerce chatbot.
+A modern and responsive frontend an e-commerce chatbot.
 This React-based interface allows users to interact with the chatbot, ask product-related queries, and view dynamically rendered product cards.

 🔗 [Chatbot-server Backend Repo](https://github.com/Sreyasree-001/Chatbot-server)